agmcfarland/GeneGrouper/README.md

 [See complete output file descriptions](https://github.com/agmcfarland/GeneGrouper/wiki/Output-file-descriptions)

-Each search will have the following file structure
+Each search and visualization will have the following file structure.
+Files under `visualizations` may differ.

 ```
 ├── main_directory